gucong/emacs-chinese-conv/README.md

 > `M-x` `chinese-conv` `RET` `后天` `RET` `traditional` `RET`

-`后天`: The string to convert.
+`后天` is the string to convert.
 The interactive command will guess it from marked region or current word.

-`traditional`: The conversion type.
+`traditional` is the conversion type.
 It is read with completion among all the available types.
 Hit `TAB` for a complete list of available types.

 The result will be displayed in minibuffer.